-I know, I know, #firstworldproblems, but now that we have his and hers walk-in closets, I don’t have to look at his mess and I can keep mine looking just the way I like it.
+I know, I know, #firstworldproblems.
+But now that we have his and hers walk-in closets, I don’t have to look at his mess, and I can keep mine looking just the way I like it.
 It is glorious!
-Especially considering my occupation, it’s really nice to have my very own closet space because I really do spend a lot of time in there.
+Especially considering my occupation, it’s really nice to have my very own closet space because I spend a lot of time in there.

 When we moved in to this house last July, there was no closet organization to speak of.
 See what I mean…

 My side is a little larger, but it has the attic access door.
 We don’t use the attic, but if we ever need to get up there for any reason, it could make a mess in my closet.
 Plus it makes the ceiling is ugly, and the light fixture off center, but it is what it is.
 I still wanted the bigger side, of course!